What does a Millwright do?

 What is the job outlook for a Millwright?

 Millwrights play a crucial role in the industrial sector, ensuring that machinery is installed and maintained correctly.
 This profession offers a stable job outlook, with an average of 49,100 job positions available each year, according to the Bureau of Labor Statistics (BLS).
-The demand for skilled millwrights is expected to grow by 12.7% from 2022 to 2032, highlighting a positive trend in the industry.
+The demand for skilled millwrights is expected to grow by 12.7% from 2022 to 2032, highlighting a promising future for those entering this field.

 Continue to Salaries for Millwright